brendaleearmstrong/S3-FSJS-QAP3-MGE/Qap-Feedback.md

 I spent a total of approximately **17 hours** on this assessment.
 Here is the breakdown of time spent on each part:

 - Part 1: Setting up the environment and understanding the requirements - git setup - 1 hours
 - Part 2: Designing and implementing the API and eJS - 8 hours.
-I spent more time on the views than I anticipated.
+I spent more time on this than I anticipated.
 - Part 3: Testing and debugging the API - 6 hours
 - Part 4: Iteration and final touches - 2 hours.